 Mechanotransduction Pathways that Induce Cell Fate Commitment

-Using customizable ECM microenvironments, we are interested in studying mechanotransduction pathways that induce cell fate commitment.
+Using customizable ECM microenvironments, we are interested in studying mechanotransduction pathways that induce cell fate commitment or function.
 Some of the mechanotransduction pathways of interest include those that are activated by integrins, focal adhesions, and actin-binding proteins.
-Current projects include mechanotransduction pathways that are involved cardiovascular differentiation of induced pluripotent stem cells, direct transdifferentiation of fibroblasts into cardiovascular lineages, and reprogramming of fibroblasts into induced pluripotent stem cells.
+Current projects include mechanotransduction pathways that are involved cardiovascular differentiation of induced pluripotent stem cells, direct transdifferentiation of fibroblasts into cardiovascular lineages, effects of stiffness on endothelial-to-mesenchymal transition, and reprogramming of fibroblasts into induced pluripotent stem cells.

 1. Nakayama KH, Hong G, Lee JC, Patel J, Edwards B, Zaitseva TS, Paukshto MV, Dai H, Cooke JP, Woo YJ, Huang NF.
 Aligned-Braided Nanofibrillar Scaffold with Endothelial Cells Enhances Arteriogenesis.
 ACS Nano 9: 6900–6908, 2015.

 2. Nakayama KH, Surya VN, Gole M, Walker TW, Yang W, Lai ES, Ostrowski MA, Fuller GG, Dunn AR, Huang NF.
 Nanoscale Patterning of Extracellular Matrix Alters Endothelial Function under Shear Stress.
 Nano Lett, 16:410-9, 2016.